 Ministry is stressful and difficult.
 There is no getting around that.
 However, pastors are responsible to care for themselves and their family.
 The moral failings, burnout and ongoing conflict is a direct result of the neglect that they allow to consume their lives.

 Pastors, please, I plead with you, take the necessary amount of time that your situation requires and build in margin.
 If that means taking a 6 or 8 week sabbatical, then do it.
 The church will not close while you are away and you will feel refreshed upon your return.
 Take control of your personal life, and place your professional life in proper balance.
 Above all, don’t forget WHY you entered the ministry in the first place – to serve people and glorify God.

 At this pace, neither one is happening.

 *** If we can help in any way, please contact us.
-Please know the Association of Arizona Churches and Nonprofits maintains the highest standards of confidentiality and have placed upon ourselves the task of serving those in ministry.
+The Christian Ministry Alliance maintains the highest standards of confidentiality and have placed upon ourselves the task of serving those in ministry.
 We cannot be all things to all people, but we can connect you with the resources you need.
-Call us at 623-688-0403 or contact us via our website for more information.
+Call us at 623-688-0403 or contact us for more information.